Military bands of the United Kingdom: Army

 The repertoire of army bands are distinct to the regiment/corps they belong.
 Army bands typically have first priority in the changing of the King's Guard at Buckingham Palace, with the Household Division (Foot Guards and the Band of the Household Cavalry) taking centerstage in most occasions.
 All personnel wear the full or service dress uniforms, the former with the facing or distinctive colours of their respective formations, save for the Household Cavalry, whose band uses in important occasions the 1665 State Dress, and the red full dress of the Foot Guards and the Royal Regiment of Fusiliers.

 Until 1994, all Army active and reserve regimental bands of the line infantry (sans the Light Division) followed a similar band setup to that of the Royal Marines Band Service, and in many occasions the corps of drums of these regiments fronted up the band.
 When marching, the band's director of music is usually situated within the band's ranks while the drum major marches at the head of the formation.
 In line infantry regimental bands, the drum major fronted the combined formation at the front of the Corps of Drums/Pipes and Drums while the conductor or director of music was at the front of the trombone or tuba file rank of the band proper.
 Several bands however followed the Foot Guards tradition, stationing the snare drums at the front with the remainder of the corps in the rear ranks.
 Those of the Foot Guards bands have their drum major fronting the front rank of musicians, the director of music in the middle, and the corps of drums (and in the case of the Scots and Irish Guards, pipes and drums) at the rear ranks.
 In the light infantry, the bugle major led the band and bugles with the conductor or bandmaster marching besides him (and with the pipe band in between or at the rear for the Gurkha regiments, including the rifle infantry).
 Those of armoured formations and the Royal Artillery had bands that either followed the Guards Division practice or stationed tubas and euphoniums at the front rank, the latter done more appropriate when mounted on horseback.

 Air Force

 RAF Musicians wear a modified uniform which; from 2012, is worn with the peaked cap rather than the busby; which has been historically worn by the band.
 It is now referred to as Number 9 Service Dress.
-The tradition of the busby dates back from 1918, when the RAF was created, since the Royal Flying Corps, one of the two air forces that formed the branch, was manned at its foundation by personnel from both the cavalry regiments and the Royal Engineers, however it was adopted by the service bands in the 1970s.
+The tradition of the busby dates back from 1918, when the RAF was created, since the Royal Flying Corps, one of the two air forces that formed the branch, was composed of personnel from both the cavalry regiments and the Royal Engineers, however it was adopted by the service bands in the 1970s.

 The formation on parade of the bandsmen of RAF Bands mirror those the Household Division.

 It was the RAF Music Services that was the first to formally admit women in 1991, since then women wear the same uniforms as the male musicians.